 As a member of the Navy and Beyhive, I know what it’s like to be reluctant when it comes to acknowledging when your fave fucks up.
-Like when Rihanna defended Rachel Dolezal or when Beyonce continued making tracks on Lemonade past 6 INCH talking about redemption and foregiveness for that old bitch she calls her husband.
+Like when Rihanna defended Rachel Dolezal or when Beyonce continued making tracks on Lemonade past 6 INCH talking about redemption and forgiveness for that old bitch she calls her husband.
 I know, it’s hard but it must be done because really it isn’t just about you or your fave, it’s about the collective.
 The culture.
 The principle of it all.
 Folks expect celebrities’ friends and publicists to keep them in check but somehow think that as their audience who consumes their fave’s work and enabling problematic behavior, that stans are somehow exempt from holding their fave responsible.
 Why is that?

 A simple co-sign can go a long way and when you give someone an inch, they will absolutely take a mile.
 Especially if they’re white.
 Especially if they’re a white artist working in an industry where Black people have always been the most popular and influential group.
 Especially if you’re Ariana Grande.
-I’ve always viewed her as a cute little white girl with a voice that would make a lot of these pop girls shake in their stilettos, which is what I love about her.
+I’ve always viewed her as a cute little white girl with a voice that would make a lot of these pop girls shake in their stilettos, which is what I loved about her.
 She’s not one of these boring ass singers with lame, flat vocals and a voice that sounds like a clone of everything else on the radio.
 But what I don’t like about her is the subtle transition she’s been making into Black spaces in music as well as incorporating these influences in her image over the years.
 I’ve noticed for a long time which is why I’ve been reluctant to become a stan and today?
 She’s proved me right.

-Pointing this out to people, especially her fans, makes them go berserk and turn into Hellen Keller because they refuse to acknowledge that someone they love and support is also with the bullshit.
+Pointing this out to people, especially her fans, makes them go berserk because they refuse to acknowledge that someone they love and support is also with the bullshit.
 She’s now joined the unfortunate ranks of singers like Justin Timberlake, Miley Cyrus, Liam Payne, Christina Aguilera, and plenty more who use Black music, culture, and aesthetics as a means to reinvent themselves and crossover into a new audience and era.
 Ariana has always been known as the petite white girl who wears a curled ponytail, ultra feminine sweetheart prom-like dresses with a cutesy schoolgirl image.

 But now her look has become more reminiscent of the infamous niggerfish that you can find on your local explore page on Instagram.
 Super tanned skin, fuller lips, and a sassy attitude to match since she got her new posse of Victoria Monet and Tayla Parx by her side.